in-toto/specification/in-toto-spec.md

 Functionaries are intended to carry out steps within the supply chain, and to provide evidence of this by means of link metadata.

-A functionary is uniquely identified by the public key that he or she will use to sign a piece of link metadata as evidence that a step within the supply chain was performed.
+A functionary is uniquely identified by the public key that they will use to sign a piece of link metadata as evidence that a step within the supply chain was performed.